 One month later, on December 13, 2004, the jury recommended the death penalty, and Peterson was formally sentenced to death on March 16, 2005.
 He was sent to San Quentin State Prison, California’s death row facility.

-As of 2024, Peterson and his legal team, supported by the Los Angeles Innocence Project, are pursuing additional legal challenges.
+Scott Peterson and his legal team, supported by the Los Angeles Innocence Project, are pursuing additional legal challenges.
 They have been granted discovery rights to review evidence they believe could exonerate him.
-New forensic testing is being conducted on DNA evidence, including duct tape found on Laci’s body, as Peterson’s defense argues that burglars in the neighborhood may have been responsible for her murder.
+Check out the latest updates above to keep up to date.

 SHARE ON SOCIALS: